By Judith Kohn

 Unlike Israel, Australia never had to hide the systematic removal of children from families by routinely lying to parents about the death of a child or through an extensive cover up of adoption records - although lying to parents and families was routine; in Australia, the thieving of Indigenous children was sanctioned by Australian law and mechanically executed for over a century.
 Yet, despite the records, Hanegbi’s words “we may never know”, still ring true here.
 The Australian government’s “we may never know” is not whether Indigenous children were systematically stolen from their families, but why.

 Section 2(e) of the 1948 Genocide Convention includes, “forcibly transferring children of the group to another group” as an act of genocide where it has been committed with, “intent to destroy, in whole or in part, a national, ethnical, racial or religious group.”
-The question of intent is where the “why” Indigenous children have been taken by the Australian government becomes relevant.
+The question of why Indigenous children have been and continue to be taken by the Australian Government is a question of intent.

-As long as the Australian government maintains that the removal of children from Indigenous homes was and is intentioned for their protection, they believe that there will be no perception of genocide.
+For as long as the Australian government maintains that the removal of children from Indigenous homes was and is intentioned for their protection, they believe that there will be no culpability for committing genocide.

 The party line in Australia is that there was not a holocaust here but a “blemished chapter in our nation’s history.”
 In 1997, then Prime Minister, John Howard, famously denied the conclusions of the Bringing Them Home Report, stating, “I didn’t believe a genocide had taken place, and I still don’t.”
 And earlier this year Prime Minister Malcolm Turnbull said in a Facebook video that Australia would not change the date of “Australia Day” from the day that marked the arrival of Europeans.
 He stated that, while the history of European settlement in Australia has been “complex and tragic” for Indigenous people, he would not consider changing the date.
 Turnbull continued, “On Australia Day we come together to celebrate our nation and all of our history”, and that he was, “disappointed” in those who wanted to change the date.
 Australian prime ministers may be satisfied to celebrate “all” of Australia’s history and to deny any genocidal intent behind the nation’s colonising, but increasingly Australian people are not.